affinda/affinda-python/docs/models.md

 DocumentMetaChildDocumentsItem.

-:ivar identifier: Uniquely identify a document.
+:ivar identifier: Unique identifier for the document.
 :vartype identifier: str

 <a id="models._models.DocumentMetaChildDocumentsItem.__init__"></a>